Skip to main content

 The Environmental Protection Agency (EPA) currently has a lead drinking water standard limit of 15 parts per billion (ppb) of lead in water.
 However, Missouri law requires that all Missouri schools achieve a 5 ppb lead limit in water.
 The deadline for testing under the law is August 2024, and testing within the district began in late December 2023.

 To comply with the law, our district has completed lead testing in all four buildings.
-Outdoor facilities will be tested in the spring.
 Once the results are available, they will be posted on this page.
 Please contact Billy Roberts, Director of Operations, at 573-656-5512 or by email at wroberts@hallsville.org with any questions about this information.

 Information about Lead and Water from the EPA